renatomcc/renatomcc/README.md

-### Welcome, my name is Renato Manfredinny !
+### Welcome, my name is Renato Castro !
-I'm a front-end developer and i'd like to show you my projects :)
+I'm a fullstack developer and i'd like to show you my projects :)